 To learn what should your daily macronutrient intake be, you can use macros calculator.
 Macros calculator will show you how many grams of protein, fat, and carbs you are allowed to eat every day.
 Except for limiting your carbohydrate intake, you want to carefully choose where your carbs are coming from.
 You should focus on vegetables, nuts, dairy products and a few fruit options like avocados and berries (in moderation).

-Next thing to keep in mind is your protein intake – too much protein can lead you to a lower level of ketosis, you can hit plateau and eventually it can even kick you out of ketosis.
+Next thing to keep in mind is your protein intake.
+Too much protein can lead you to a lower level of ketosis.
+This can result in the weight loss plateau.
+Worst case scenario – you will be kicked out of ketosis.
 Again – calculate your macros and stick to those numbers.

 Fasting or not, you should definitely drink a lot of liquids.
 Water, bone broth, tea, and even coffee will help you a lot when you are fasting (especially at the beginning), but even if you are not, you need to keep your body hydrated.

 One last thing to add – exercising is important (keto or any other diet, or not).
 No matter what is your daily routine, you have to find 30 minutes a day for a quick workout.
-You don’t have to hit the gym every day, but you can definitely find 30 minutes during for a (power) walk!
+You don’t have to hit the gym every day.
+But you definitely can find 30 minutes during a day for a (power) walk!
 This will speed up your metabolism, regulate your blood sugar levels and do good for your weight loss.